liedekef/fdatepicker/README.md

 ### Time format

 Time format is defined in localization object or in `timeFormat`parameter.
-By default (in Russian language) 24 hours format is used.
+By default (in English language) 12 hours format is used.
 For enabling 12 hours mode you must add `a`or `A` symbol in `timeFormat`.
 After what 'AM' and 'PM' sings will appear in timepicker widget.

-Lets use 12 hours mode in Russian language:
+As an example, lets use 24 hours mode in English language:
-Example

 ```
-<div class="fdatepicker-here" data-timepicker="true" data-time-format='H:i A'></div>
+<div class="fdatepicker-here" data-timepicker="true" data-time-format='G:i'></div>
 ```

 ### Actions with time